dgc-cgn/DEC/challenges/dec-03.md

 - **Standardization**: Leverages globally recognized W3C standards for broad compatibility and trustworthiness.
 - **Decentralized Verification**: Allows anyone to independently verify domain signatures without relying on centralized authorities.

-## Strategic Outcome
+## Strategic Outcomes

-The **Domain Name Signature Provider Program** enables trust and confidence in domain owners who have been verifed to enable secure participation in decentralized trust networks, empowering users, service providers and the broader digital ecosystem of stakeholders with tools to establish authenticity, credibility and verifiability in the digital world.
+The **Domain Name Signature Provider Program** would enables trust and confidence in domain owners who have been verifed to enable secure participation in decentralized trust networks, empowering users, service providers and the broader digital ecosystem of stakeholders with tools to establish authenticity, credibility and verifiability in the digital world.